fahdfareed/Twitter-Sentiment-Analysis/README.md

 6. As a user I want to *search a particular keyword* and get the tweets associated with it.

 7. As a user I want to *get a sentimental analysis* of the tweets which are the result of a particular query.

+## GUI
+This project uses the PySimpleGUI library something that I have been using for the first time.
+It provided me with a great skillset on incorporating different GUI items such as images, text, multiline and ButTons on my application.
+It added a much needed user display interface as the application itself did not rely on any user input.
+It can now be run by anyone without any knowledge of Python.

+### Running the Application
+Clone the application and use python3 to run the twitter.py file.
+Ensure you have tweepy and google.cloud